jjfeng/spinn/README.md

 Jean Feng and Noah Simon.
 "Sparse-Input Neural Networks for High-dimensional Nonparametric Regression and Classification." https://arxiv.org/abs/1711.07592

+Note: For the latest iteration of this work, see Jean Feng and Noah Simon.
+"Ensembled sparse-input hierarchical networks for high-dimensional datasets." https://arxiv.org/abs/2005.04834

 ## Installation:
 Install Tensorflow (python).